 This workbook teaches several relaxation tools to support stress management.
-Learning to relax can also help us feel calmer when we are feeling sad, nervous or stressed, There are several different ways of learning to relax.
+Learning to relax can help us feel calm when we are feeling sad, nervous or stressed.
+There are several different ways to relax.
 Some ways work better for some people than others.
-It's important to try multiple relaxation strategies to figure out which one works best for you.
-It's important to practice these skills often and when you are less stressed so that you can use them effectively when you need them.
+Try multiple relaxation strategies to learn which one works best for you.
+It is important to practice these skills often and when you are less stressed so that you can use them effectively when you need them.

-Other ways to help manage stress include:
+Ways to help manage stress include:

-CONNECT AND HELP PROBLEM SOLVE.
-When overwhelmed, teens may struggle to break down a situation into manageable pieces.
-Talk to them and help them take one step at a time.
+CONNECT AND HELP PROBLEM SOLVE: When overwhelmed, some may struggle to break down a situation into smaller pieces.
+Talk about your problem with someone else to find the next step.